• Skip to primary navigation

 Homemade lemon vinegar in spray bottle

+In my mind, there's nothing like the scent of fresh lemons or any citrus for that matter.
 So today I'm sharing a super simple way to use leftover citrus by making your own homemade lemon vinegar.

-Mason jar with lemon and lime rinds and white vinegar
+Mason jar with lemon and lime rinds and white vinegar.

-Simply place the peels, (no fruit) into a large mason jar, or any large clean jar, and cover with white vinegar.
+Simply place the peels (no fruit) into a large mason jar, or any large clean jar, and cover with white vinegar.

-After about a week or so you can pour the scented vinegar into a spray bottle.
+After about a week or so, you can pour the scented vinegar into a spray bottle.

-I like to use a mix of 1/2 vinegar to 1/2 water.
+I like to use a mixture of 1/2 vinegar to 1/2 water.
 You could use it straight without added water, or you could mix 1/3 vinegar to 2/3 water if you prefer it a little more diluted.

 Why Homemade Lemon Vinegar?

-• White vinegar contains acetic acid and does a great job of cutting through soap residue, and hard water/mineral deposits.
-It's strong enough to kill some germs but does not stand up to the big boys like salmonella.
+• White vinegar contains acetic acid and does a great job of cutting through soap residue and hard water/mineral deposits.
+It's strong enough to kill some germs, but does not stand up to the big boys like Salmonella.

-• Chances are you probably already have white vinegar in the pantry for cooking.
+• Chances are, you probably already have white vinegar in the pantry for cooking.
 I love it for pickled vegetables.

 • You know exactly what's in it.
 No weird chemicals here.